Samsung/tizen-docs/docs/application/web/guides/device/web-view.md

 # Web View Settings

-## Dependencies

-- Tizen 2.4 and Higher for Mobile
-- Tizen 3.0 and Higher for Wearable

 You can set Web view properties.

 This feature is supported in mobile and TV applications only.